David Domingo

 About Me

-Aside from academics I like playing around operating systems, cars, motorcycles, and photography.
+Aside from academics I like playing around with operating systems, cars, motorcycles, and photography.
 In my spare time, I like to work with my hands, whether it be working on my cars/motorcycles, tinkering with 3D-printing, microcontrollers, or building furniture.

 Interests

-Mission Statement
+Mission

 *Note: I’m currently on the job market and looking for industry positions!*